All Episodes

 You know, he used the term extreme carelessness.

-The legal standard, Jonathan Gillam is gross negligence.
+The legal standard, Jonathan Gillum, is gross negligence.

 If that's not enough, I don't know what is.

-Nobody will ever get indicted if if you're gonna parse words to that extent.
+Nobody will ever get indicted if you're going to parse words to that extent.

 You know, Sean, gross negligence is the minimal thing that she's done.

-And I think uh that there's plenty of evidence to show that uh there was nefarious intent here because any of the stuff that the Clinton Foundation did where the State Department associated with the Clinton Foundation, um I think that shows intent to uh make deals with foreign entities or businessmen, uh business people.
+And I think that there's plenty of evidence to show that there was nefarious intent here because any of the stuff that the Clinton Foundation did where the State Department associated with the Clinton Foundation, I think that shows intent to make deals with foreign entities or businessmen, business people.

-You look, I worked in the federal government for over the case.
+Look, I worked in the federal government for over 10 years.

-Yeah, you don't Yeah, but guys, that's quite a stretch to say that unless you've seen some of that stuff yourself and you're aware of the actual evidence to suggest that somebody was doing it to make deals with foreign governments.
+Yeah, but guys, that's quite a stretch to say that unless you've seen some of that stuff yourself and you're aware of the actual evidence to suggest that somebody was doing it to make deals with foreign governments, I suppose you could be right, but you can't just pull that out of anybody.

-How does she say publicly that she was emailing Bill Clinton who doesn't have an email as a reason for deleting 33,000 emails?
+But why does she, well, how does she say publicly that she was emailing Bill Clinton, who doesn't have an email, as a reason for deleting 33,000 emails?

 Do you actually imagine that Bill Clinton doesn't have an email?